 Attorneys are not allowed to represent you or the person you sued at the initial hearing.
 If the person you sued appeals (meaning they lost and want the judge to decide again) then attorneys are allowed to represent the parties at the appeal hearing.

 Small Claims Mediation

-Some small claims courts in California, offer free mediation for small claims court cases.
+Some small claims courts offer free mediation on the date of your hearing.

 Check out our other articles: